karl257/dokuwiki-plugin-achart/README.md

 ```
 This plugin accepts the same JavaScript object that the `new ApexCharts()` function of ApexCharts takes to render a chart.
 To include a chart in your DokuWiki page, simply wrap such a JavaScript object with a `<achart>` tag.

-To render a pie chart for exemple:
+To render a pie chart for example:
 ```
 <achart>
 {